NilkantaBhattacharjee/skilltracker-ui-fse4/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Angular CLI installation issue troubleshooting
+Check Node version using this command: node --version Check npm version using this command: npm --version Check angular cli version using this command: ng --version Angular CLI might not be installed initially in the system.
+Run this command for installing angular cli: npm install -g @angular/cli Check angular version: ng --version
+If ng is still not recognizable then set system and user environment variable by adding: C:\Users\<<cogjava405>>\AppData\Roaming\npm
+Then run this command from visual studio code: set-ExecutionPolicy RemoteSigned -Scope CurrentUser To check the list of execution policy: Get-ExecutionPolicy -list System restart might be needed.
+First try without trying system restart. ng command should now be recognizable.